-less than 1 mile north of Teton Pass and close to Wilson and Jackson Wyoming.
+less than 1 mile north of Teton Pass and close to the towns of Wilson and Jackson Wyoming.
 Mount Glory has two summits.
 The northern summit is at 10,032'.
-It's southern, higher and more popular summit is at 10,086'.10er in Wyoming.
+It's southern, higher and more popular summit is at 10,086'.

 Mount Glory lies on the southern end of the popular Teton Crest Trail, which continues north to the Grand Teton National Park.
 Mount Glory also provides a popular launch site for paragliding

 From Wilson, Wyoming, drive west on US 22 to Teton Pass.
 Hike north up the west edge of Twin Slides Slide Path to the summit.
 Due to Mount Glory's popularity, there is a permanent boot track during times of snow cover.

 Mount Glory Mountain is in the

 Teton Basin Ranger District